bethsmith0623/MyDeveloperExperience/README.md

 #### Unsolved Problems

+One thing that I haven't solved is why my changes (adding and deleting a post) aren't showing up immediately.
+There is a delay and a refresh is required which shouldn't be the case.

+Also, I am still having issues with getting connections to work correctly.
+I have heard the phrases "That's weird", "That's strange", "You're code looks correct, I don't know why..." so many times this week.
+I really think I will be scrapping this whole thing and starting from scratch to try to resolve this.
+I'm wondering if something I did early on when setting up everything up has caused this issue.

 #### Future Enhancements

-To make my site better, I would like to add an API to provide inspirational / motivational quotes.
-Another option would be an API to provide hints and tips for programming.
+Features I would like to implement in the future:

+  * an API to provide inspirational / motivational quotes
+  * a comment feature so logged in users can respond to posts
+  * a Yodish translator API for fun
+  * a special section for registered users with extra content